-The Huntsville-Madison County Public Library was founded in 1818, when Alabama was still a part of the Mississippi Territory and it is the oldest continuing library in the state.
+The Huntsville-Madison County Public Library was founded in 1818, when Alabama was still a part of the Mississippi Territory, and it is the oldest continuing library in the state.

-The Library was first located in the office of attorney John Nelson Spotswood Jones, in the Boardman Building, which is now a part of Constitution Hall Park.
-The Library also occupied space in the Green Academy from 1821 until Union soldiers burned the school during the Civil War.
-For several decades, the Library moved to borrowed spaces multiple times, including the Murray and Smith Bookstore, the Y.M.C.A., the Gordon building, the City Fire Hall, and the Hundley building, until the Carnegie Library was opened on February 29, 1916.
+The library was first located in the office of attorney John Nelson Spotswood Jones, in the Boardman Building, which is now a part of Constitution Hall Park.
+The library also occupied space in the Green Academy from 1821 until Union soldiers burned the school during the Civil War.
+For several decades, the library moved to borrowed spaces multiple times, including the Murray and Smith Bookstore, the Y.M.C.A., the Gordon building, the City Fire Hall, and the Hundley building, until the Carnegie Library was opened on February 29, 1916.

 Space for growth

 A new building was constructed at the corner of Fountain Circle and Williams Avenue to accommodate city and county growth, opening on January 16, 1966.
-The area enjoyed rapid growth in the '60s with the influx of government employees involved in the development of the space program, including the United States Army and NASA; the library eventually found itself straining, needing more space as early as 1969.
+The area enjoyed rapid growth in the '60s with the influx of government employees involved in the development of the space program, including the United States Army and NASA.
+The library eventually found itself straining, needing more space as early as 1969.
 Library officials began planning for a new building in 1983.

 The three story building has 123,000 square feet of floorspace, a seating capacity of 930, and contains over 530,000 volumes.
-The building houses administrative offices as well as Outreach and IT services for the whole county on the third floor.
+The building houses administrative offices as well as Outreach and IT services for the whole system on the third floor.

 Expanding to our borders